Road runway: Finland

 In the Winter War of 1939-1940, the Finnish Air Force re-deployed its aircraft to makeshift airfields, including frozen lakes, to preserve them against Soviet air attack.
 The tactic was successful, with Soviet air raids on bases causing little damage, and the vastly outnumbered Finnish aircraft scoring a high number of aerial victories.

 Throughout the Cold War, the Finnish Air Force maintained a network of secondary airfields, including civilian airports and road bases, to improve survivability and effectiveness in the event of war.

 As of 2017, all aircraft in the Finnish Air Force are capable of operating from road bases.

 Currently Finland conducts drills on its road bases (maantietukikohta), around once a year.
 In the Baana 16 exercise in 2016, the Finnish Air Force flew F/A-18C and BAE Hawk, Pilatus PC-12, and C295M aircraft from a highway in Lusi.
 The Finnish Air Force uses arresting cables to quickly stop F/A-18s, which were originally designed to operate from aircraft carriers.
 The Swedish Air Force also took part in the 2015 and 2016 exercises, flying Gripen fighters.
 The Royal Norwegian Air Force took part in the 2023 exercise, flying F-35 fighter.

 Germany

 German Reichsautobahn road runway in World War II (Spring 1945), with Ju 88 heavy fighters parked on the shoulders.

 During the Cold War, the Bundeswehr established 25 emergency landing sites (Notlandeplätze, or NLP) across Germany, based on concepts developed in Switzerland and Sweden.
 These sites were constructed on straight motorway sections approximately 2,000 (some 2,500) meters in length, featuring concreted medians, removable guardrails, designated parking areas for mobile control towers and aircraft, and underground fuel storage.
 One such site was located on the A29 motorway near Ahlhorn, where in 1984 the German Air Force and the United States Air Force conducted exercises involving aircraft such as the F-4 Phantom, F-16 Falcon, A-10 Thunderbolt II, C-160 Transall, and C-130 Hercules.

-The use of emergency landing sites declined after the 1980s due to the availability of military and civilian airfields, and they are no longer maintained for operational use.